-The rest of the assessments done by trainers are considered objective-based information.
-Physiologic assessments include testing a person’s heart rate, pulse, and blood pressure.
-Resting heart rate is often checked to see the level of cardiovascular activity a client can safely endure and what intensity they will be able to start at.
+Physiological assessments include testing a person’s heart rate, pulse and blood pressure.
+Resting heart rate and heart rate after performing a short cardio exercise are often checked to determine the level of cardiovascular activity a client can safely endure and at what intensity he will be able to start.
 Pulse readings are checked on the inside of the wrist and also on the neck, to the side of the windpipe.
-On average, resting heart rates vary from 70 to 75 beats per minute in adults, but if yours is higher or lower, this will affect your fitness routine and can give a trainer information, such as disease risk.

 Posture and Alignment

 Posture and movement assessments are also common.
-These check for the alignment of the musculoskeletal system, which maintains your center of gravity.
-Observing posture by assessing basic functions, such as squatting, pushing, pulling, and balancing tells a trainer right away what areas of the body are overworked or under-worked.
-If the area(s) are overworked, this means the muscles need to be stretched and elongated.
-If the muscles are under-worked, they would need to be strengthened.
+These check for the alignment of the musculoskeletal system.
+Observing posture by assessing basic functions such as squatting, pushing, pulling, and balancing tells a trainer right away what areas of the body are overworked or under-worked.
+If the areas are overworked, this means the muscles need to be stretched and elongated.
+If the muscles are under-worked, they need to be strengthened.

 A flexibility assessment is also common, and can be as simple as having the client reach for his toes.
 Other assessments include testing upper-body strength, typically using the bench press, or testing lower-body strength with a weighted squat.
 Each of these test what the client’s one-repetition maximum is, meaning the most amount of weight she can lift for one repetition of the given exercise.
 This information is usually used to create benchmarks for strength training goals.

 Read more: What Does a Personal Trainer Do?